thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 06 January 2023
+### Daily Rundown on Saturday, 07 January 2023

-- The average temperature today is 9.04˚C;
+- The average temperature today is 11.07˚C;
-- With highs of 11.55˚C and lows of 7.06˚C.
+- With highs of 11.31˚C and lows of 5.9˚C.
 - You can expect moderate rain for the day.

 <!-- weather_marker ends -->